dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 ![scrape_07](/images/scrape_07.png)

 As a recap, what we've figured out is the html tags surrounding text we need to extract from this page.
-Using `rvest` library, we can use this information to extract only number 24,
+Using `rvest` library, we can use this information to harvest this page's "most nutritious" content,

 ```r
 webpage <- read_html(url)